foffano/AI-Driven-Accessible-Laboratory-Assistance/README.md

 ## Part II: Real-World Evaluation of the Integrated Assistive System

 This part will contain the code and resources for the real-world evaluation of the integrated assistive system.
-This project is derived from [DIY-Astra](https://github.com/Doriandarko/DIY-Astra) and is divided into two parts, each contained within its own directory.
+This project is derived from [DIY-Astra](https://github.com/Doriandarko/DIY-Astra).